BestTimesToVisit.com Logo

 Campania Express Train

 A more comfortable and direct alternative to the Circumvesuviana, the Campania Express runs seasonally (typically April to October) and makes fewer stops.
-It's air-conditioned and has luggage space.
+It's air-conditioned and has luggage space, making it ideal for a smoother journey.

 SITA Sud Bus